First-order methods for Stochastic Variational Inequality problems with Function Constraints: Introduction

-In each of the deterministic, stochastic and fully-stochastic settings mentioned earlier, we further classify FCVI problems into smooth and nonsmooth cases as follows: \begin{enumerate} \item Smooth FCVI problem: We say that FCVI problem \eqref{eq:FCVI} is smooth if both operator $F$ and constraint functions $g_j, j =1, \dots, m$ are smooth, i.e., $H = H_{g_1} = \dots = H_{g_m} = 0$.
+where $M_g := (\tsum_{i=1}^mM^2_{g_j})^{1/2}$.
+Based on these definitions, we can classify FCVI problems into smooth and nonsmooth cases as follows: \begin{enumerate} \item Smooth FCVI problem: We say that FCVI problem \eqref{eq:FCVI} is smooth if both operator $F$ and constraint functions $g_j, j =1, \dots, m$ are smooth, i.e., $H = H_{g_1} = \dots = H_{g_m} = 0$.
 This implies, for the smooth FCVI problem, we have $H = H_g =0$. \item Nonsmooth FCVI problems: The FCVI problems which do not fall into the smooth case (and satisfies relations \eqref{eq:F-Lipschitz-property}, \eqref{eq:g_i-Lipschitz-property}) are called nonsmooth FCVI problems.
-Hence, at least one of $H > 0$ and $H_g > 0$ must hold for nonsmooth FCVI problems. \end{enumerate} \paragraph{Optimality criteria for FCVIs} Throughout this paper, we assume that the solution of \eqref{eq:FCVI}, denoted by $x^*$, exists.
+Hence, at least one of $H > 0$ and $H_g > 0$ must hold for nonsmooth FCVI problems. \end{enumerate} \paragraph{Convergence criteria for FCVIs} Throughout this paper, we assume that the solution of \eqref{eq:FCVI}, denoted by $x^*$, exists.
 If the constraint $\{g(x) \le \zero\}$ were not present, then the resulting problem would be a standard VI problem with $\wt{X} = X$.
 Then, by definition of $x^*$, we have the following necessary and sufficient condition for the solution of VI

-In the presence of function constraints $\{g(x) \le 0\}$, this condition can be extended to a KKT form \cite{facchinei2003finite} under an additional constraint qualification such as Slater's condition: There exists a vector $\lambda^* \in \Rbb^m_+$ such that
+In the presence of function constraints $\{g(x) \le 0\}$, this condition can be extended to a KKT form under additional constraint qualifications such as Slater's condition: There exists a vector $\lambda^* \in \Rbb^m_+$ such that

 where the sum in the first equation is the Minkowski sum of sets.
-We also assume that $\lambda^*$ exists throughout this paper.
-Consider the following Lagrangian function
+See, e.g., \cite[Section 1.3.2 and 3.2]{facchinei2003finite} and survey article \cite{harker1990finite} that investigate various constraint qualifications that show existence of $\lambda^*$ in \eqref{eq:KKT_opt_FCVI}.
+We make the following assumption. \begin{Assumption} Throughout this paper, we assume that $(x^*, \lambda^*)$ satisfying \eqref{eq:KKT_opt_FCVI} exists. \end{Assumption} Consider the following Lagrangian function

+We have the following immediate consequences of KKT system \eqref{eq:KKT_opt_FCVI} for $\Lcal$, which motivates (to a large extent) some of the methods discussed in this paper. \begin{prop} Under Assumption \ref{Assump:Assumption-1}, we have that $(x^*, \lambda^*)$ is the solution of the the saddle-point problem